fordatab/leetcode-sync/problems/0001-two-sum/README.md

 # Two Sum

 **Difficulty:** Easy
-**Tags:** hash-table, array, two-pointers
+**Tags:** array, nested-loops, brute-force

 ## Problem

-Given an array of integers and a target value, find the indices of two elements that sum to the target.
-The array contains between 2 and 10,000 elements with values ranging from -10^9 to 10^9, and exactly one valid pair is guaranteed to exist.
-Each element can only be used once.
+Given an array of integers and a target sum, find the indices of two distinct elements that add up to the target.
+The input is guaranteed to have exactly one valid pair, and the array can contain between 2 and 10,000 elements with values ranging from -10^9 to 10^9.

 ## Approach

-The solution uses a hash table (unordered_map) to store previously seen numbers and their indices.
-As it iterates through the array, for each element it calculates the complement (target minus current element) needed to reach the target sum.

-For each number encountered, the algorithm checks if its complement already exists in the hash table.
-If the complement is not found, it stores the current number and its index in the map for future lookups.
-If the complement is found, it immediately returns a vector containing the stored index of the complement and the current index.

-This single-pass approach avoids the need for nested loops by trading space for time—each element is examined once, and lookups in the hash table are O(1) on average.
+This solution uses a brute-force nested loop approach.
+The outer loop iterates through each element in the array using index `i`, while the inner loop starts at `i+1` and checks every subsequent element at index `j`.
+For each pair of indices, the code checks if the sum of `nums[i]` and `nums[j]` equals the target.
+When a matching pair is found, the function immediately returns an array containing both indices.
+If no pair is found after examining all combinations, an empty array is returned (though this case should never occur given the problem constraints).

 ## Complexity

-- **Time:** O(n)
+- **Time:** O(n^2)
-- **Space:** O(n)
+- **Space:** O(1)

 ## Stats

-- Submitted: 2024-06-27 03:23 UTC
+- Submitted: 2024-09-08 05:51 UTC
-- Runtime: 8 ms
+- Runtime: 142 ms
-- Memory: 14 MB
+- Memory: 49.5 MB
-- Language: C++
+- Language: JavaScript